collocations.org

 We got caught in the rain on the way home.

-RAIN + VERB
+rain + VERB

-beat, come down, drip, drum, fall, lash, patter, pelt, pour down, splash, trickle
+come down, fall, pour down, trickle

-Rain beat against the window all night. | Rain dripped down his collar.
+Rain beat against the roof all night.

 come, set in, start

-The rain came just as we set off. | The rain had set in steadily by the time we got home.
+The rain had set in steadily by the time we got home.

 cease, let up, stop

-The rain didn''t let up all day.
+The rain didn't let up all day.

 continue